poshbotio/PoshBot/docs/guides/middleware.md

 $preReceiveHook = New-PoshBotMiddlewareHook -Name 'prereceive' -Path 'c:/poshbot/middleware/prereceive.ps1'
 ```

-In the example above, the middleware is performing basic blacklisting by inspecting the raw text message that came from the chat network and doing a regex comparison.
+In the example above, the middleware is performing basic blocklisting by inspecting the raw text message that came from the chat network and doing a regex comparison.
 If a match is found, the script returns immediately **without** returning the `$Context` object.
 Otherwise the `$Context` object is returned normally.